Living in Algarve: The Ultimate Lifestyle Destination

 Documents required to buy property in the Algarve

-To purchase property in the Algarve, you will need to prepare the following documents to conclude the sale and reach the final step of the process, which is signing the Escritura or Final Deed.
+To purchase property in the Algarve, you will need to prepare all the right documents to conclude the sale and reach the final step, which is signing the Escritura or Final Deed.

 • Photo ID: A valid identification document that verifies your identity.